compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-2: Scrutinization of HR Employee Dataset with Python/Readme.md

 **Situation:**

-I conducted an analysis on an employee dataset from Kaggle, licensed under CC9: Public Domain with a usability rating of 9.41.
+I analyzed an employee dataset from Kaggle, licensed under CC9: Public Domain with a usability rating of 9.41.
 The dataset, consisting of 4653 rows and 9 columns, offers comprehensive information on employees' educational backgrounds, work history, demographics, and employment-related factors.
 The dataset has been anonymized to ensure privacy.

 **Task:**